My first memories of Capital One involve the overwhelming number of commercials that Jennifer Garner was churning out several years ago. Anyone else?

 You may not get all of the premium travel perks that the Venture X tempts you with, but you still get a solid group of benefits, including 2x miles per dollar spent on EVERYTHING.

 This card also proudly stays on our top cards’ list every month, and for good reason.
-Read about some of its perks here.

 2. Strategize your purchases with card pairing